theGlenn/piper/docs/guide/state-holder.md

 # StateHolder

-`StateHolder<T>` is a synchronous state container that wraps Flutter's `ValueNotifier` with a cleaner API.
+`StateHolder<T>` is a synchronous state container with change notification support.
+It's a pure Dart class with no Flutter dependency.

 ## Creating State